jerry-ye-xu/hellofresh-swe-challenge/README.md

 ## .env File

+Note that the PostgreSQL image requires exact naming of certain environment variables, and that the "host" may differ depending on which container we are referencing.

+Please see `pg_env_var`.

 For the sake of this exercise, we upload the .env file for the reader to view.

 ## Useful resources